-1 (D) an analysis of gaps that may exist in 2 empowering Federal, State, and local agencies 3 to prevent senior exploitation or respond effec- 4 tively to suspected senior financial exploitation; 5 and 6 (E) an analysis of the legal hurdles that 7 prevent Federal, State, and local agencies from 8 effectively partnering with each other and pri- 9 vate professionals to effectively respond to sen- 10 ior financial exploitation.
-11 (c) Senior Citizen Defined.-For purposes of this 12 section, the term "senior citizen" means an individual over 13 the age of 65.
+1 (D) an analysis of gaps that may exist in 2 empowering Federal, State, and local agencies 3 to prevent senior exploitation or respond effec-4 tively to suspected senior financial exploitation; 5 and 6 (E) an analysis of the legal hurdles that

+(E) an analysis of the legal furdles that prevent Federal, State, and local agencies from effectively partnering with each other and private professionals to effectively respond to senior financial exploitation.

+(c) SENIOR CITIZEN DEFINED.-In section, the term"senior citizen" means an individual over the age of 65.